1. Academic Validation

 Abstract

 There is an urgent need to fully understand the biology of third generation EGFR-tyrosine kinase inhibitors (EGFR-TKIs), particularly osimertinib, and to develop mechanism-driven strategies to manage their acquired resistance.
 Transient receptor potential melastatin-2 (TRPM2) functions as an important regulator of CA2+ influx, but its role in mediating therapeutic efficacies of EGFR-TKIs and acquired resistance to EGFR-TKIs has been rarely studied.
 This study has demonstrated a previously undiscovered role of suppression of TRPM2 and subsequent inhibition of CA2+ influx and induction of ROS and DNA damage in mediating Apoptosis induction and the therapeutic efficacy of osimertinib against EGFR mutant NSCLC.
-The rebound elevation represents a key mechanism accounting for the emergence of acquired resistance to osimertinib and other third generation EGFR-TKIs.
+The rebound elevation represents a key mechanism accounting for the emergence of acquired resistance to osimertinib and Other third generation EGFR-TKIs.
 Accordingly, targeting TRPM2 is a potentially promising strategy for overcoming and preventing acquired resistance to osimertinib, warranting further study in this direction including the development of Cancer therapy-optimized TRPM2 inhibitors.

 Keywords